Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 Conclusion

 The SOA record is the control center of every DNS zone.
-Its fields govern zone transfers, caching behavior, and authority delegation.
-While DNScale manages SOA records automatically, understanding the SOA helps you troubleshoot synchronization issues and optimize your DNS infrastructure.
+Its seven fields govern zone transfers, negative caching behavior, and authority delegation.
+Understanding each field — particularly the serial number for synchronization and the minimum TTL for negative caching — helps you troubleshoot propagation delays, zone transfer failures, and stale NXDOMAIN responses.
+While DNScale manages SOA records automatically with sensible defaults, knowing how the SOA works gives you the ability to diagnose issues across your entire DNS infrastructure.